Simple Living With Nature

 This recipe is from the book Ugly Little Greens by Mia Wasilevich, Page Street Publishing Co.
 2017

 A general rule of thumb is to use 1 tablespoon (1 g) dried nettles per 1 cup (240 ml) water.
 But I like to make this strong so I can enjoy it with ice and sparkling water, so I use 2 tablespoons (2 g) dried nettles per 1 cup (240 ml) water.
-For example, to make 4 servings, use 8 teaspoons (6 g) nettles and 4 cups (960 ml) water.
+For example, to make 4 servings, use 8 tablespoons (6 g) nettles and 4 cups (960 ml) water.
 It’s OK to eyeball this, as dried nettles weigh practically nothing and you won’t get a significant measurement by weight.

 Nutrition